 Yet, there is much at stake: Turkey is facing threats from terrorism, struggling to manage 3.5 million Syrian refugees, and dealing with the aftermath of a failed coup.
 Europe and the United States have shared interests in addressing regional challenges with Turkey, especially as Russia seeks to expand its influence in the region.
 So how should the West handle this important but challenging ally?

-The Brookings Institution has recently produced several publications on Turkey’s changing relations with the West, including the book “Turkey and the West: Fault Lines in a Troubled Alliance” (Brookings Institution Press, 2017) by Kemal Kirişci, “The West’s Turkey Conundrum” by Amanda Sloat, and the upcoming “Germany and Turkey: The unavoidable partnership” by Stephen F. Szabo.
-Drawing on these publications’ conclusions, the Center on the United States and Europe (CUSE) will a host a panel discussion on Monday, March 26 on the future of Turkey’s relationship with the West.
-Kirişci, Sloat, and Szabo will be joined by Eric Edelman, the Robert Hertog Distinguished Practitioner-in-Residence at John Hopkins School of Advanced International Studies (SAIS) and former U.S. ambassador to Turkey.
-Lisel Hintz, Assistant Professor of International Relations and European Studies at SAIS, will moderate the discussion.
+The Brookings Institution has recently produced several publications on Turkey’s changing relations with the West, including the book “Turkey and the West: Fault Lines in a Troubled Alliance” (Brookings Institution Press, 2017) by Kemal Kirişci, “The West’s Turkey Conundrum” by Amanda Sloat, and “Germany and Turkey: The unavoidable partnership” by Stephen F. Szabo.
+Drawing on these publications’ conclusions, the Center on the United States and Europe (CUSE) hosted a panel discussion on Monday, March 26 on the future of Turkey’s relationship with the West.
+Kirişci, Sloat, and Szabo were joined by Eric Edelman, the Robert Hertog Distinguished Practitioner-in-Residence at John Hopkins School of Advanced International Studies (SAIS) and former U.S. ambassador to Turkey.
+Lisel Hintz, Assistant Professor of International Relations and European Studies at SAIS, moderated the discussion.

-Following the discussion, panelists will take questions from the audience.
+Following the discussion, panelists took questions from the audience.